KristofferGW/nft-autobidder/README.md

 Deploy the NFT-contract in contracts folder to the Sepolia network.

 ### Step 3:
-Replace the contract address in nftChecker.js with the contract address of your deployed NFT-contract.
+Replace the text YOUR-CONTRACT-ADDRESS in nftChecker.js with the contract address of your deployed NFT-contract.
+Replace the text YOUR-SEPOLIA-PROVIDER-URL with your own Sepolia provider URL.
+You can get this from Alchemy.com.

 ### Step 4:
 Mint an NFT from the collection you deployed to the address you want to use with the bot.